mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 When starting backend, Graphiql is included.

 Open `http://localhost:5000/graphiql` in a browser and you can start writing queries immediately.
+You will need a token provided by backend when logging in with the app first though.
+Easiest way to get it is to open the app, log in, and then open `http://localhost:7474/browser/`.
+In the database you can enter `match (u:User) return u.token`.

 ## Disclaimer